-For a creative twist on family dinner, try making these awesome taco-stuffed potatoes!
-The kids will have fun building their own tacos, and you’ll love the fact that each potato half is only 212 calories and yet packs 11 grams of protein!
+For a creative twist on dinner, try making these awesome taco-stuffed potatoes!
+You’ll love the fact that each potato half is only 212 calories and yet packs 11 grams of protein!
 Ditch the taco shell for a fiber-rich potato skin and you’ll never go back.

 - Prep Time: 10 minutes